borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 const value = adder(10, 5); // const value: number
 ```

-You can explicitly set the return type after the arguments.
+You can explicitly set the return type adding a colon after the parenthesis describing the arguments.

 ```ts
 const adder = (a: number, b: number, c: number = 0): number => {